Global types and event structure semantics for asynchronous multiparty sessions: Related work and conclusions

+More permissive variants of our asynchronous types, called ``deconfined global types'', were subsequently considered in~\cite{DGD21a} and~\cite{DaGiDe23}.
+In~\cite{DGD21a} both projection and balancing are refined, the first one allowing the participants which are not involved in a choice to have different behaviours in the branches of the choice, and the second one allowing unbounded queues.
+The type system of~\cite{DaGiDe23} has global types that allow choices of inputs, and types the running example of~\cite{BCLYZ21} and also a network for which the algorithm of~\cite{BCLYZ21} fails.
+With the type systems of~\cite{DGD21a,DaGiDe23}, due to a more complex definition of balancing, one can type networks with queues that may grow unboundedly, which is not possible with the balancing of \refToFigure{wfagtA}.
+Since the focus of the present paper was on the event structure semantics, we decided to go for this simpler definition.

-Since their introduction in~\cite{Win80} and~\cite{NPW81}, Event Structures have been widely used to give semantics to process calculi.
-Several ES interpretations of Milner's calculus CCS have been proposed, using various classes of ESs: Stable ESs in~\cite{Win82}, Prime ESs or variations of them in~\cite{BC87, DDM88,DDM90}, and Flow ESs in~\cite{BC88a,GG04}.
-Other calculi such as TCSP (Theoretical CSP~\cite{BHR84,Old86}) and LOTOS have been provided respectively with a PES semantics~\cite{LG91,BM94} and with a Bundle ES semantics~\cite{Lan93,Kat96}.
+Since their introduction in~\cite{Win80,NPW81}, Event Structures have been widely used to give semantics to process calculi.
+Several ES interpretations of Milner's calculus CCS have been proposed, using various classes of ESs: Stable ESs~\cite{Win82}, Prime ESs or variations of them~\cite{BC87, DDM88,DDM90}, and Flow ESs~\cite{BC88a,GG04}.
+Other calculi such as TCSP~\cite{BHR84,Old86} and LOTOS have been provided respectively with a PES semantics~\cite{LG91,BM94} and with a Bundle ES semantics~\cite{Lan93,Kat96}.
 More recently, ES semantics have been investigated also for the $\pi$-calculus~\cite{CVY07,VY10,CVY12,Cri15,CKV15,CKV16}.
-We refer the reader to our companion paper~\cite{CDG-LNCS19} for a more extensive discussion on ES semantics for process calculi.
+A more extensive discussion on ES semantics for process calculi may be found in our companion paper~\cite{CDG22}.

 It is noteworthy that all the above-mentioned ES semantics were given for calculi with synchronous communication.
 This is perhaps not surprising since ESs are generally equipped with a \emph{synchronisation algebra} when modelling process calculi, and a communication is represented by a single event resulting from the synchronisation of two events.
-This is also the reason why, in our previous paper~\cite{CDG-LNCS19}, we started by considering an ES semantics for a synchronous session calculus with standard global types.
+This is also the reason why, in our previous paper~\cite{CDG22}, we started by considering an ES semantics for a synchronous session calculus with standard global types.